danahynes/APOD-Linux/README.md

 with Windows (along with other issues, so probably not the script's fault).
 The script would hang the login process, even with forking.

-The solution to this was to run the script as after unlocking.
+The solution to this was to run the script after unlocking.
 For that, I needed a script that monitored for an unlock event.
 Luckily I found some good examples on the interwebs, and the result is *apod_linux_unlock.sh*.